This is the third and last article in a three-article series looking at OSHA compliance requirements for general industry employers.

 Safety and Health Training for Your Employees: Compliance Requirements and Resources

-Step 5 deals with providing proper safety and health training to employees.
+The next step deals with providing proper safety and health training to employees.

 OSHA provides a number of resources to help with this.
 One of the most important is this list of Training Requirements in OSHA Standards.
 This training guide can help you identify any training requirements that working through the OSHA Compliance Quick Guide as you’ve been doing has left uncovered.